 The Wilmot Cancer Research Fellowship provides funding for up to three years.
 Fellows receive an annual stipend comparable to those awarded by many national foundations.
 There is a moderate annual increase.
 In addition, each Fellow receives an annual supply allowance, and a travel allowance to provide support for attending national or international scientific conferences.

 Applicants are encouraged to complete and submit the required information described below by December 1.
 After administrative review, all applications are transmitted to the James P. Wilmot Foundation for scientific review by a panel of outstanding cancer research scientists from other academic medical and cancer centers.
 Their recommendations for funding are presented to the Board of Trustees of the James P. Wilmot Foundation at foundation’s annual spring meeting, and applicants are notified of the Foundation’s decision in March for a July 1 starting date.

-Applications must contain the following information and in the following order.
+Applications must contain the following information and submitted as a single PDF document in the following order.